Hey, I'm Rin.

 The bug's never where you think

-I start on the frontend, but the actual problem is almost always a couple of layers down.
-I'd rather just go find it than sit there guessing.
+I start on the frontend, but the problem is usually a few layers down.
+I'd rather go find it than sit and guess.

 Make the slow parts fast

-The code I'm proudest of is usually some unglamorous tool nobody notices, that quietly turned a 30-second wait into basically nothing.
+The work I'm proudest of is some unglamorous tool that turned a 30-second wait into something you don't even notice.